Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Summary and outlook

 \section{Summary and outlook}

 We have proposed concatenated high-rate quantum error-detecting codes as a new family of high-rate quantum codes for fault-tolerant quantum computation.
 Since the simple code structure allows for a geometrical interpretation using hypercubes corresponding to logical qubits, we call them many-hypercube codes.
-The encoding rates are remarkably high, 30\% and 20\% for the code distances of 8 and 16, respectively.
+The encoding rates are remarkably high, 30\% and 20\% (64 and 256 logical qubits are encoded into 216 and 1296 physical qubits, respectively) for the code distances of 8 and 16, respectively.
 We have developed a high-performance decoder and fault-tolerant zero-state encoders dedicated to the codes.
 Using them, we have achieved high error thresholds: 5.6\% for bit-flip errors and 0.9\% for a logical CNOT gate in a circuit-level noise model.
 Further improvements of the decoder and encoders for the many-hypercube codes are challenging but desirable.
 We have also explained how to implement logical gates necessary for universal quantum computation.
 More efficient logical-gate implementations for the many-hypercube codes may be possible but are left for future work.
 Minimizing the number of logical gates and computational depth for given quantum circuits is also an important compilation problem for the many-hypercube codes.

 \begin{appendix}